miekg/dreck/README.md

 ## OWNERS File Syntax

-The OWNERS file syntax is borrowed from Kubernetes and extended with a `features` section that allows you to configure dreck.
+The OWNERS file syntax is borrowed from Kubernetes and extended with a `features` and `aliases` section that allows you to configure dreck.
 This file should live in the top level directory of the repository.

 ``` yaml
 approvers: